johnwahls14/Blooket-Cheats/README.md

-# Token-adder-blooket
+# Blooket Global Cheats
-This is a token adder that allows you to get max tokens with minimal code.
+This is Blooket global cheats.
+Join the discussion and we will add you to the repo!